whitepages-cookbooks/pgbouncer/README.md

 Platform
 --------
+Tested:

-* Ubuntu (tested)
+* Ubuntu

+Untested:
-* Debian (should work but untested)
+* Debian (should work)
-* RHEL, Centos, etc (untested)
+* RHEL, Centos, etc

-Cookbooks
+Dependencies
 ---------

-It requires the 'apt' cookbook in order to function
+'apt' cookbook

 Resources/Providers
 ===================

-This exposes a single resource/provider pair, referred as `pgbouncer_connection`.
-A basic example of it's use can be found in `recipes/example.rb`, but we'll outline it here too.
+This cookbook exposes a single resource/provider pair, referred as `pgbouncer_connection`.
+A basic example of its use can be found in `recipes/example.rb`, and is outlined below.

 `pgbouncer_connection`
 ----------------------

-Sets up and starts an Upstart service for pgbouncer, for the database alias you configure it for.
+Sets up an Upstart service for pgbouncer against a single database alias, then starts the service.
+Multiple aliases may be supported on a single host.

 ### Actions
-- :setup: set up and configure a pgbouncer service for the database alias provided with included parameters (default action)
+- :setup: configure a pgbouncer service for the specified database alias (default action)
-- :start: start a pgbouncer service for the database alias provided
+- :start: start the configured pgbouncer service
-- :stop: stop a pgbouncer service for the database alias provided
+- :stop: stop the configured pgbouncer service
-- :teardown: deletes the configuration files associated with the database alias provided
+- :teardown: delete the configuration (FIXME: may not be comprehensive)

 ### Examples
-    # setup and start a connection pool
+    # setup and start a read-only connection pool
     pgbouncer_connection "database_example_com_ro" do
+      db_host "database.example.com"
+      db_port "6432"
+      db_name "test_database"
+      userlist "readonly_user" => "md500000000000000000000000000000000"
+      max_client_conn 100
+      default_pool_size 20
+      action [:setup, :start]
+    end

+    # setup and start a read-write connection pool
+    pgbouncer_connection "database_example_com_rw" do
       db_host "database.example.com"
       db_port "6432"
       db_name "test_database"